Allegiant Air: 2020s

 On February 12, 2021, Allegiant launched flights to John Wayne Airport with 8 initial destinations including Boise, Grand Junction, Las Vegas, Medford, Missoula, Provo, Reno/Tahoe, and Spokane.

 On August 10, 2021, Allegiant announced that they would be opening 2 more operating bases at Appleton International Airport and Bishop International Airport beginning March 2022.

 On October 7, 2021, Allegiant began serving non-stop flights from Minneapolis-St. Paul International Airport to Asheville, North Carolina, and Palm Beach, Florida.
 They would later serve 5 more, including Punta Gorda, Florida, Destin-Fort Walton Beach, Florida, and Phoenix-Mesa, Arizona.
-They serve all of these routes using Airbus 320 aircraft.
-The same year it entered into an joint venture with Viva Aerobus to expand routes between the United States and Mexico.
+They serve all of these routes using Airbus A320 family aircraft.
+During the same year, it entered into a joint venture with Viva Aerobus to expand routes between the United States and Mexico.

 Corporate affairs

-Ownership and structure

-Allegiant Air is a wholly owned subsidiary of its holding company, Allegiant Travel Company, which is publicly traded under NASDAQ: ALGT.
-Allegiant Travel Company is also the parent company of Allegiant Vacations.
+Allegiant Air is a wholly owned subsidiary of Allegiant Travel Company, a publicly traded holding company.
+The corporate headquarters for both the airline and its holding company are in Summerlin, Nevada, a suburb of Las Vegas.

-Business trends

-The key trends for the Allegiant Travel Company (including its consolidated subsidiaries) are (years ending December 31):

-Headquarters

-The corporate headquarters are in Summerlin, Nevada, a master-planned community in suburban Las Vegas, Nevada.